davidshare/AWS-Projects/terraform/VPC-3-their-architecture/README.md

     - **stage**: Subdirectory for staging environment configurations (similar structure to prod).

 ## Design Decisions
-- **3-Tier Architecture:** The architecture is divided into three tiers: presentation (public subnet), application (private subnet), and data (private subnet) tiers, providing improved security and scalability.
+- **3-Tier Architecture:** The architecture is divided into three tiers: web (public subnet), application (private subnet), and data (private subnet) tiers, providing improved security and scalability.

 - **VPC Configuration:** The VPC is designed with public and private subnets across multiple Availability Zones for high availability and fault tolerance.
 - **NAT Gateways:** NAT Gateways are deployed in each public subnet to allow instances in private subnets to access the internet while maintaining security.
-- **Security Groups:** Security groups are used to control inbound and outbound traffic to EC2 instances, DynamoDB tables, and S3 buckets, ensuring only necessary connections are allowed.
-- **DynamoDB and S3:** DynamoDB tables and S3 buckets are provisioned to store and manage data for the application, providing scalable and durable storage solutions.
 - **State Locking:** DynamoDB is used for locking Terraform state to prevent concurrent modifications and ensure consistency during deployments.
 - **State Storage:** Terraform state is stored in an S3 bucket to provide a centralized location for managing state files and enabling collaboration among team members.